 ALUMINUM GOLD.

 New-Useful-Beautiful.

-New-Userul-Beautiful. wewly discovered gold-metal makes the most il tableware.
-It is constantly in use at the venue Hotel and the Hotel Waldorf, of this ich is considered the finest hotel in the world. exact color of 14-k. gold ; is the same through tough ; will in consequence last indefinitely. all appearances your table will be set with solid finitation goods are on the market.
+newly discovered gold-metal makes the most all tableware.
+It is constantly in use at the venue Hotel and the Hotel Waldorf, of this ich is considered the finest hotel in the world. exact color of 14-k. gold; is the same through rough; will in consequence last indefinitely. all appearances your table will be set with solid finitely goods are on the most to the control of the most table.
+Imitation goods are on the market.
 See that ade-mark, Waldo H E, is on each piece.
-To in the beauty of the metal, wash clean in warm, water, and dry thoroughly, using the polish "eccessary." urecessary.
+To in the beauty of the metal, wash clean in warm, water, and dry thoroughly, using the polish recessary.